Dialectology: Dialect continuum

 A dialect continuum is a network of dialects in which geographically adjacent dialects are mutually comprehensible, but with comprehensibility steadily decreasing as distance between the dialects increases.
-An example is the Dutch-German dialect continuum, a vast network of dialects with two recognized literary standards.
-Although mutual intelligibility between standard Dutch and standard German is very limited, a chain of dialects connects them.
-Due to several centuries of influence by standard languages (especially in Northern Germany, where even today the original dialects struggle to survive) there are now many breaks in intelligibility between geographically adjacent dialects along the continuum, but in the past these breaks were virtually nonexistent.
+An example is the Dutch-German dialect continuum, a large network of dialects with two recognized literary standards.
+Although mutual intelligibility between standard Dutch and standard German is fairly limited, a chain of dialects connects them.
+Due to several centuries of influence by standard languages (especially in Northern Germany, where even today the original dialects struggle to survive) there are now many breaks in complete intelligibility between geographically adjacent dialects along the continuum, but in the past these breaks were virtually nonexistent.

 The Romance languages—Galician/Portuguese, Spanish, Sicilian, Catalan, Occitan/Provençal, French, Sardinian, Romanian, Romansh, Friulan, other Italian, French, and Ibero-Romance dialects, and others—form another well-known continuum, with varying degrees of mutual intelligibility.

-In both areas—the Germanic linguistic continuum, the Romance linguistic continuum—the relational notion of the term dialect is often vastly misunderstood, and today gives rise to considerable difficulties in implementation of European Union directives regarding support of minority languages.
-Perhaps this is no more evident than in Italy, where still today some of the population use their local language (dialetto 'dialect') as the primary means of communication at home and, to varying lesser extent, the workplace.
+In both areas—the Germanic and Romance linguistic continuums—the relational notion of the term dialect is often vastly misunderstood, and today gives rise to considerable difficulties in implementation of European Union directives regarding support of minority languages.
+This is perhaps nowhere more evident than in Italy, where still today some of the population use their local language (dialetto 'dialect') as the primary means of communication at home and, to varying lesser extent, the workplace.
 Difficulties arise due to terminological confusion.
-The languages conventionally referred to as Italian dialects are Romance sister languages of Italian, not variants of Italian, which are commonly and properly called italiano regionale ('regional Italian').
-The label Italian dialect as conventionally used is more geopolitical in aptness of meaning rather than linguistic: Bolognese and Neapolitan, for example, are termed Italian dialects, yet resemble each other less than do Italian and Spanish.
+The languages conventionally referred to as Italian dialects can be regarded as Romance sister languages of Italian, not variants of Italian, which are commonly and properly called italiano regionale ('regional Italian').
+The label "Italian dialect" as conventionally used is more geopolitical in aptness of meaning rather than linguistic: Bolognese and Neapolitan, for example, are termed Italian dialects, yet resemble each other less than do Italian and Spanish.
 Misunderstandings ensue if "Italian dialect" is taken to mean 'dialect of Italian' rather than 'minority language spoken on Italian soil', i.e. part of the network of the Romance linguistic continuum.
 The indigenous Romance language of Venice, for example, is cognate with Italian, but quite distinct from the national language in phonology, morphology, syntax, and lexicon, and in no way a derivative or a variety of the national language.
 Venetian can be said to be an Italian dialect both geographically and typologically, but it is not a dialect of Italian.

 Pluricentrism

-A pluricentric language is a single genetic language that has two or more standard forms.
+A pluricentric language is a language that has two or more standard forms.
 An example is Hindustani, which encompasses two standard varieties, Urdu and Hindi.
 Another example is Norwegian, with Bokmål having developed closely with Danish and Swedish, and Nynorsk as a partly reconstructed language based on old dialects.
 Both are recognized as official languages in Norway.